BDC Hamburger Icon

 How managers should think about learning transfer

 Business owners and managers should mirror this approach.
 When you recruit new employees with immense potential but see them underperforming in the workplace, don’t give up on them.
-Instead, think about how you can improve your training so that employees can take what they learned in the conference room and apply it to the sales floor.
+Instead, think about how you can improve your training so they can take what they learned in the conference room and apply it to the sales floor.

 Did You Know?Did you know

-Improvements in the learning transfer process can support employee mental health by reducing the stress of poor communication and job dissatisfaction.
+Improvements in the learning transfer process can support employee mental health by reducing the productivity-killing stress of poor communication and job dissatisfaction.

 Your training program’s success depends on your ability to facilitate learning transfer among your employees and participants.
 It’s not about spending more money on training.
 Instead, focus your attention on giving your training programs the tools to facilitate your employees’ long-term success.
 It may not be easy, but the more time you spend improving your learning transfer processes, the more dividends you’ll see.